‘Vanderpump Rules’ Shocker: Jax And James Are No Longer Feuding

 “He’s not my best friend by any means.
 But I mean, he’s fine.
 I’m kind of closer with him in passing,” Jax Taylor explained, adding that he no longer hates his co-star.

-While Jax Taylor and James Kennedy are no longer feuding with one another, the Vanderpump Rules co-stars aren’t exactly tight and when it comes to spending one-on-one time with each other, Taylor said they aren’t quite there.
+While Jax Taylor and James Kennedy are no longer feuding with one another, the Vanderpump Rules co-stars aren’t exactly tight, and when it comes to spending one-on-one time with each other, Taylor said they aren’t quite there.
 That said, they are friendly in a group setting and tolerate one another’s presence.

 As fans may recall, Taylor and Kennedy appeared to be on the verge of a friendship during the Vanderpump Rules Season 5 reunion, which was filmed in Los Angeles earlier this year.
 During the special, Taylor and Kennedy were seated beside one another, which Taylor noted as “interesting.”

-Lala Kent has also been seen with Scheana Marie, Stassi Schroeder, and Katie Maloney, in the months since production began, which seems to be a big hint regarding her potential Season 6 return.
+Lala Kent has also been seen with Scheana Marie, Stassi Schroeder, and Katie Maloney in the months since production began, which seems to be a big hint regarding her potential Season 6 return.

 In other Jax Taylor news, the longtime reality star and his girlfriend, Brittany Cartwright, are set to start in their own spinoff series, Vanderpump Rules: Jax and Brittany Take Kentucky, starting tomorrow night on Bravo TV.